High-throughput study of the static dielectric constant at high temperatures in oxide and fluoride cubic perovskites: Ab initio calculations of the static dielectric constant at finite temperature

-This interpolation also allows us to estimate the transition temperature of those compounds.
-We obtain for BaTiO$_{3}$: $T_{c}\thickapprox$ 480\,K, for SrTiO$_{3}$: $T_{c}\thickapprox$ 230\,K and for KTaO$_{3}$: $T_{c}\thickapprox$ 130\,K. This overestimation of about 100\,K compared to the experimental values corresponds to very tiny energy scales, and is comparable to what has been found by other methods \citep{Tadano_SCPH}.
+This interpolation also allows us to estimate the Curie temperature of those compounds.
+We obtain for BaTiO$_{3}$: $T_{c}\thickapprox$ 270\,K, for SrTiO$_{3}$: $T_{c}\thickapprox$ 140\,K and for KTaO$_{3}$: $T_{c}\thickapprox$ 80\,K. This difference of about 100\,K compared to the experimental values corresponds to very tiny energy scales (less than 10 meV), and is comparable to what has been found in other studies \citep{Tadano_SCPH}.

-Our results for the static dielectric constant are displayed in Figure \ref{fig:STO_BTO_KTO} and compared with the experimental data from Rupprecht and Bell \citep{Rupprecht_dielectric_perovskites}.
-As expected from the transition temperatures, there is a shift of about 100\,K and a difference in the temperature dependency, reflecting the limitations of the method.
-Notably, this kind of calculations can be quite sensitive to the choice of the exchange correlation functional, already for the ground-state properties \citep{Petousis_HT_dielectric_constant}.
-However, here the order of magnitude and the respective ordering of the values are correct, in particular at high temperature.
-This demonstrates that finite-temperature ab initio calculations of the static dielectric constant are now feasible, up to the precision of density functional theory and of the chosen functional.
+Our results for the static dielectric constant are displayed in Fig. \ref{fig:STO_BTO_KTO} and compared with the experimental data from Rupprecht and Bell \citep{Rupprecht_dielectric_perovskites}.
+As expected from the transition temperatures, there is a shift of the curve of about 150\,K for BaTiO$_{3}$ compared to the experiment, and a difference in the temperature dependence, reflecting the limitations of the method.
+Notably, this kind of calculations can be sensitive to the choice of the exchange and correlation functional, already for the ground-state properties \citep{Petousis_HT_dielectric_constant}.
+Nevertheless, the order of magnitude and the respective ordering of the values are correct.